ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

   - `SynchronizedCache` is a wrapper over other caches to implement thread safe operations.
 - `validation` provides abstractions for validation results, similar to Kotlin's `Result` class.
 - `mail` provides e-mail address and domain data classes, as well as constants for e-mail protocols and common tokens.
 These can all be migrated to the `mail` module to organize related components together.
-- `net` provides value class to wrap values into validated Domain, Host and Port classes.
+- `net` provides value classes to wrap values into validated Domain, Host and Port classes.
 - `oauth` provides classes to represent OAuth configurations as well as relevant factory and provider interfaces.
 - `provider` provides interfaces to allow the apps to provide basic information such as app name and brand name.